-The investment objective of the Fund is to achieve long-term capital growth by investing in Europe excluding the United Kingdom.
+The investment objective of the Trust is to achieve long-term capital growth by investing in Europe excluding the United Kingdom.

-The Trust will seek to achieve its investment objective by investing at least 75% of its total assets directly and indirectly in equities and equity-related securities of smaller companies incorporated in, or exercising the predominant part of their economic activity in Europe or quoted or traded on the stock exchanges in Europe.
+The Trust will seek to achieve its investment objective by investing at least 75% of its total assets directly and indirectly in equities and equity-related securities of smaller companies (i.e. bottom 30% of total market capitalization) incorporated in, or exercising the predominant part of their economic activity in Europe or quoted or traded on the stock exchanges in Europe.

 The information available on this website is not an offer to sell or an invitation to apply for this product and is by way of information only, nor is the information available on this website intended as an offering of this product to US Persons.
 Depending on your jurisdiction, you may not have access to this product.
 Individual investors should contact their financial advisor before investing in this product.
 The Key Investor Information Document (KIID), if applicable, must be received and read before investing.
 All other relevant documents relating to the product such as the Report and Accounts and Prospectus should also be read.
 The information available on this website does not constitute investment, tax, legal or other advice or recommendation.